mEyob/mEyob.github.io/_projects/1_5g-loadbalancing.md

 ---
 layout: page
-title: Project
+title: Energy-aware load balancing in 5G HetNet
-description: Network traffic can be offloaded to/from a macro cell to/from a macro cell.
-This project investigates the possibility of dynamic load balancing in order to save energy by shutting off small cells whenever possible.
+description: Network traffic can be offloaded between a macro and small cells in HetNets.
+This project explores dynamic load balancing policies that save energy by shutting off small cells whenever possible.
 img: /assets/img/5g-lb.png
 ---